 Step 4 - Create a proposal

-Proposals may be created by PIs, Co-PIs, or designated college "super-users".
+Proposals may only be created by the Principal Investigator/Project Director.
 Click the "Create a New Proposal" button.
-To start a proposal, you must supply a title, indicate who the Principal Investigator is, and your role (if not PI).
+To start a proposal, you must supply a title and indicate the percent responsibility of the PI.

 The proposal preparation consists of 3 task areas:

 A. Information collection